The Spirit

 2 It is argued that this is so because there is no mention of miracles in this verse.
 See TBSM, Vol. 1 for a complete answer to this Problem.

-4 See Section D. - The Sprit Gifts.
+4 See Section D. - The Spirit Gifts.

 5 NHSB P. 18 footnote 4.